 Street Child World Cup is a global campaign for street children to be heard so that they receive the protection and opportunities that all children deserve.
 Through football, art and the only international street child conference our aim is to challenge the negative perceptions and treatment of street children.
 This is more than a game.

 Our flagship event is the Street Child World Cup tournament.
-In 2014 the beautiful game returns to its spiritual home: Brazil.
-In March, ahead of the FIFA World Cup the second-ever Street Child World Cup will take place in Rio de Janeiro, uniting teams of street children from up to 20 countries, drawing from a network of outstanding projects all campaigning for the rights of street children.
-This will ensure that street children’s voices are heard and that they will have the chance to play in the festival of football.
+In 2014 the beautiful game returned to its spiritual home: Brazil.
+In April, ahead of the FIFA World Cup the second-ever Street Child World Cup took place in Rio de Janeiro, uniting teams of street children from 19 countries, drawing from a network of outstanding projects all campaigning for the rights of street children and their message was clear: I AM SOMEBODY

 Street Child World Cup is an initiative of UK registered charity Street Child United.